mfadamo/Project-Monet/readme.md

 ## Configuration
 The configuration options for Just Dance Unlimited Monet Server are stored in the settings.json file in the root directory of the cloned repository.

+If you're feeling lost or confused, don't worry!
+The documentation for Project Monet can be found at the following link: https://github.com/mfadamo/Project-Monet/tree/docs.
+By referring to this comprehensive guide, you'll be able to navigate through the project with ease and confidence.
+So, take a deep breath and let the helpful documentation be your guide!